The Leadership Disconnect

 Leadership has been studied from every conceivable angle — behavioral, psychological, organizational, strategic.
 Only recently has neuroscience revealed what actually happens in the brain when one person leads and another follows.

-The most striking finding comes from research who used functional near-infrared spectroscopy to measure brain activity across three-person groups engaged in leaderless discussions.
-Leaders who emerged naturally showed significantly higher interpersonal neural synchronization with followers specifically in the left temporoparietal junction — a region critical for social mentalizing and Theory of Mind.
-The correlation was with quality of communication, not quantity (r = 0.697, p = 0.017).
+The most striking finding comes from research that measured brain activity across three-person groups engaged in leaderless discussions.
+Leaders who emerged naturally showed significantly higher interpersonal neural synchronization with followers in the temporoparietal junction, the brain’s social-mentalizing hub — the region critical for understanding other people’s minds.
+The correlation was with quality of communication, not quantity.
 Leadership status could be predicted from neural data within twenty-three to twenty-nine seconds of task onset.
-Leaders do not simply speak more persuasively.
-They generate higher neural synchronization in the brain's social-mentalizing hub with the people they lead.

 How the Mirror System and Mentalizing Network Drive Leadership